hnorm0629/portfolio/index.md

 - **[Nov 2024]** Won Stanford CS Dept's inaugural Course Assistant T-Shirt Competition!
 See my design [_here_](https://www.google.com/).
 - **[Oct 2024]** Continuing graphics and simulation work at Sileom as an independent contractor.
 - **[Sept 2024]** Began Autumn quarter job as Course Assistant for CS148: Introduction to Computer Graphics and Imaging, the highest enrolled class in Stanford's CS Dept (551 students).
-- **[June 2024]** Started my summer internship as a Computer Graphics Engineer at Sileom, an early-stage startup bringing state-of-the-art finite element analysis simulation techniques to VR and AR environments.
+- **[June 2024]** Started my summer internship as a Computer Graphics Engineer at Sileom, an early-stage startup developing state-of-the-art meshless finite element analysis simulation techniques.
 - **[June 2024]** Finished Year 1 of my MSCS!
 Check out what I worked on below.
 - **[Apr 2024]** Won Stanford CS Dept's Annual Unofficial T-Shirt and Hoodie Competition for the 2023-24 academic year!
 See my designs [_here_](https://movementink.bigcartel.com/product/stanford-black-shirt).
 - **[Sept 2023]** Began MSCS Program at Stanford University with plans to graduate in June 2025.